 Cotoneasters are mainly used as ground covers.
 They are slow-growing, evergreen, bloom white, and can be cultivated as shaped shrubs (trained and formed) on the facade.
 The white flowers will develop into red berries.
-The species described here is especially valued as a plant for overhanging greenery (hanging shoots).
+The species described here is especially valued as a cascading plant (hanging shoots).

-Moderately vigorous rambler that will mostly grow horizontally, with long shoots that will hang over walls, forming long downward trails.
+This is a moderately vigorous rambler that will grow mostly horizontally, with long shoots that will cascade over walls, forming long downward trails.
 The shoots grow up to 1 metre every year.
-On facades, a cotoneaster may be cultivated as a formed tree, growing up to 4 metres high.
+On facades, a cotoneaster may be cultivated as a shaped tree, growing up to 4 metres high.
 The small shiny evergreen leaves are dark green in colour and will turn yellow or bronze in autumn.
 The rich bloom of small, white star-shaped flowers in May / June will produce pea-sized red berries until late in the winter.
-"Coral Beauty" will produce more fruit than "Skgholm."
-Pruning is mostly unnecessary.
+"Coral Beauty" will produce more fruit than "Skogholm."
+Pruning is usually unnecessary.